f5devcentral/f5xc-dns-demoguide/README.rst

 Under Metadata section provide pool name as dns-europe.
 Click on ``Add Item`` button to enter the pool members.

 .. figure:: Assets/dns-europe.jpg
-Add Pool members with the 13.43.109.15 Public IP.
+Add Pool member with the 13.43.109.15 Public IP.
 Then click on ``Apply`` button.

 .. figure:: Assets/dns-europe-ip-new.jpg